KEDGE Business School

-Bordeaux Management School
+formerly Bordeaux Management School

 Bordeaux's is one of France's seven main wine regions and is comprised of an ethnically diverse population.
 The city is now officially listed as a UNESCO World Heritage sites confirming it's rich cultural and architectural heritage.
 It boasts one of the most beautiful ensembles in France of 18th century architecture.
 From the snow-covered slopes in the Pyrenees to the pavement cafés in the Place Camille Jullian or the Place de la Victoire, the streets are always lively and have a warm and festive atmosphere.

 The Bordeaux area has also traditionally been known for offering a warm welcome and for enjoying life.
 The city has become famous down the centuries through its wines, its cooking, and also through the great works of many who have been inspired by the region.
 Students are attracted to the beaches of the Atlantic Ocean: Lacanau, the Arcachon Basin, Biscarosse and all the Landes coast where many surfing competitions are held.

 KEDGE was ranked #33 in the Financial Times 2016 European Business Schools Ranking.
 KEDGE is officially accredited by the American association AACSB (Association to Advance Collegiate Schools of Business), EQUIS (European Quality Improvement System), and AMBA (Association of MBAs).

 In 2013 BEM joined EUROMED Management to create a hybrid business school, KEDGE Business School in beautiful Bordeaux.
 You may see this brand throughout the marketing materials.
 All exchange students will attend an orientation session prior to the start of the semester.
 Students will have the opportunity to gain information about their term abroad.